isc-projects/bind9/bin/dig/host.rst

 .. option:: -C

-   This option indicates that ``named`` should check consistency, meaning that :program:`host` queries the SOA records for zone
+   This option indicates that :iscman:`named` should check consistency, meaning that :program:`host` queries the SOA records for zone
    ``name`` from all the listed authoritative name servers for that zone.
 The list of name servers is defined by the NS records that are found for the zone.